-As you were browsing the Internet today, you came across the “perfect” work at home job.
+As you were browsing the Internet today, you came across the “perfect” work-at-home job.
 You read over all the job details and you notice that you have the right computer equipment, the skills that they are looking for and the pay is exactly what you were hoping for.
 You are so excited about this opportunity that you can not wait to apply online!
-You click on the apply button and quickly discover that this work at home job just may in fact be another work at home scam.
+You click on the apply button and quickly discover that this work-at-home job just may in fact be another work-at-home scam.

 Has this happened to you or someone that you know?
 If so, you should be proud of yourself!
-You were able to detect that work at home scam without having to waste any of your time or even lose some of your hard earned money.
-If you have yet to encounter this, just know that as long as you continue to look for work at home jobs on the Internet, eventually you will run across a work at home scam or two.
+You were able to detect that work-at-home scam without having to waste any of your time or even lose some of your hard-earned money.
+If you have yet to encounter this, just know that as long as you continue to look for work-at-home jobs on the Internet, eventually, you will run across a work-at-home scam or two.

-Fact: Working from home according to Forbes.com has grown by 80% over the last 7 years and is expected to continue to grow at a rapid pace and in the months and years to come.
+Fact: Working from home according to Forbes.com has grown by 80% over the last 7 years and is expected to continue to grow at a rapid pace in the months and years to come.

-Since that is the case, you can expect that work at home scams will continue to thrive to tap into this audience promoting their various schemes to deceive honest, hard working job seekers.
+Since that is the case, you can expect that work-at-home scams will continue to thrive to tap into this audience promoting their various schemes to deceive honest, hard-working job seekers.

-Fact: According to the US Census.gov, 13.4 million people worked at least 1 day a week from home.
+Fact: According to US Census.gov, 13.4 million people worked at least 1 day a week from home.

 This data was calculated back in 2010 so we can predict there are many more people doing so today due to the advancement in technology and mobile communications.

-Fact: Working from home is becoming less of an alternative work preference and more mainstream due to more households having access to the Internet, information about legitimate work at home jobs providing more options for those who want employment remotely, the desire not to commute and other factors.
+Fact: Working from home is becoming less of an alternative work preference and more mainstream due to more households having access to the Internet, information about legitimate work-at-home jobs providing more options for those who want employment remotely, the desire not to commute, and other factors.

 As you can see, working from home appears to be here to stay for many years to come.
-I can personally attest to this fact because I have seen new companies come on board to offer employment to home based workers in my personal research.
+I can personally attest to this fact because I have seen new companies come on board to offer employment to home-based workers in my personal research.

 What can you do to detect these work at scams from the Real work at home jobs?

-Here are some of my top 10 tips that will help you to avoid work at home scams
+Here are some of my top 10 tips that will help you to avoid work-at-home scams

 2. Money Transfer – If a company asks you to wire money from one account to another or sends you a large check to deposit into your account first before you have ever done any work, BEWARE!
 It is a scam.